intel-analytics/ipex-llm/python/llm/example/GPU/HuggingFace/LLM/codeshell/README.md

 ## 1. How to use this server

-This is a required step on Linux for APT or offline installed oneAPI.
-Skip this step for PIP-installed oneAPI.Skip this step if you are running on Windows.
+This is a required step on Linux for APT.
+Skip this step for PIP-installed oneAPI or if you are running on Windows.
 ```bash
 source /opt/intel/oneapi/setvars.sh
 ```